Factbox: Who is the journalist Belarus arrested by forcing a Ryanair plane to land?

+Aerospace & DefenseFactbox: Who is the journalist Belarus arrested by forcing a Ryanair plane to land?

-MOSCOW (Reuters) - Authorities in Belarus scrambled a fighter jet and flagged what turned out to be a false bomb alert to force a Ryanair plane to land on Sunday and then detained a journalist onboard, Roman Protasevich, drawing criticism from across Europe.
+Authorities in Belarus scrambled a fighter jet and flagged what turned out to be a false bomb alert to force a Ryanair plane to land on Sunday and then detained a journalist onboard, Roman Protasevich, drawing criticism from across Europe. read more

 Here are some facts about Protasevich, 26.